ihekusmiles/se_project_spots/README.md

 ## Project description

 In this project, only the layout with hover effects are laid out.
-In terms of web development, the major focus of this project is to practice using various technologies such as CSS, HTML, flex, grid, and media queries in order to provide users a webpage that can be viewed on different screen sizes eg. desktop, tablet, and phone.
-The goal: Have all elements display correctly on popular screen sizes.
+In terms of web development, the major focus of this project is to practice using various technologies such as HTML, CSS, JavaScript, flex, grid, and media queries in order to provide users a webpage that can be viewed on different screen sizes eg. desktop, tablet, and phone.

 ## Project features